nellysin/CSE-13s/asgn5/README.md

 '''

 ## Bugs

-NOTE:
-I have included and initialize my permission files, in my encode but it still does not pass the pipeline.
-I have also checked with some tutors can't seem to find what is wrong with it.
+1.
+	I have checked valgrind for my encode and there is no memory leaks (checked with multiple text files), but pipeline says there is.
+2.
+	My encode works halfway but, not fully.